LukeTheHecker/invert/doc/index.rst

-**invert** - A high-level M/EEG Python library for EEG inverse solutions
+**invertmeeg** - A high-level M/EEG Python library for EEG inverse solutions
 ======

-Welcome to the documentation of the invert package for python!
+Welcome to the documentation of the invertmeeg package for python!
 You can find the documentation of **over 40** inverse solutions here: :doc:`content/solvers`.
 In the future, there will be some tutorials.